 The best way to grasp the modified gross is to understand that they're an in-between lease option.
 With your full-service gross lease, you pay the rent, and the landlord covers everything else.
 For triple net leases, you pay the rent and some of the operating expenses.
 However, with a modified gross lease, you pay the rent and cover some of the taxes, operating costs, and insurance, while the landlord does, too.

-Rent Seems Cheaper than with Full-service Lease
+Rent Seems Cheaper

 With triple net leases, it's crucial to check the CAM charges.
 However, modified gross rents are often closer to the full-service rents.
 Therefore, you must determine what the expense liabilities are to avoid surprises later.
 Choosing the right tenant representative is crucial because they check it for you.

-They Aren't Always What They Seem
+Not Always What They Seem

 Depending on the market, the modified gross lease might be called a different term.
 Industrial gross leases, single-net, and double-net leases all fit into the category of the MGL.